hainayanda/Draftsman/README.md

 ```

 The hierarchy of View is just like how the closure is declared in your code.
-The above code, It actually will do the following instruction sequentially:
+The above code actually will do the following instruction sequentially:

-1. `view` create and insert new `UIView()`
+1. `view` create and insert a new `UIView()`
 2. new `UIView` then will create constraints
 3. new `UIView` then will insert `myView`
 4. `myView` then will create constraints